YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 .. code-block:: python

-    def lock_incr(varname: AnyStr, subsarray: Sequence[bytes] = (), timeout_nsec: int = 0) -> None
+    def lock_incr(varname: AnyStr, subsarray: Tuple[AnyStr] = (), timeout_nsec: int = 0) -> None

 As a wrapper for the C function :ref:`ydb-lock-incr-s-st-fn`, :code:`lock_incr()` attempts to acquire the referenced lock resource name without releasing any locks the process already holds.

-- If :code:`subsarray` is omitted, an empty :code:`Sequence` is passed by default, signifying that the variable name node should be referenced without any subscripts.
+- If :code:`subsarray` is omitted, an empty :code:`Tuple` is passed by default, signifying that the variable name node should be referenced without any subscripts.
 - If the process already holds the named lock resource, the function increments its count and returns.
 - If :code:`timeout_nsec` exceeds :code:`yottadb.YDB_MAX_TIME_NSEC`, a :code:`yottadb.YDBError` exception will be raised where :code:`yottadb.YDB_ERR_TIME2LONG == YDBError.code()`
 - If it is able to acquire the lock resource within :code:`timeout_nsec` nanoseconds, it returns holding the lock, otherwise it raises a :code:`YDBTimeoutError` exception.
 If :code:`timeout_nsec` is zero, the function makes exactly one attempt to acquire the lock, which is the default behavior if :code:`timeout_nsec` is omitted.